thomasjoshd/Volume_SurfaceArea_Eggs/README.md

 <a href="https://thomasjoshd.github.io/">Home</a>

 # Volume_SurfaceArea_Eggs
 A code to produce a volume and surface area estimate on a 2D image of an egg assuming cylindrical symmetry.
+The code was origionally developed for the publication:
+<a href="https://aapt.scitation.org/doi/full/10.1119/10.0001834">"The Mass of Hatchling Tyrannosaur and Sauropod Dinosaurs"</a>

 You just need to download and run VolumeArea.py.
 Works best with python 3.
 Requires the following libraries: cv2 (openCV),